The Children of USSR

 The Children of USSR (ילדי СССР, translit.
 Yaldei SSSR) is a 2005 Israeli drama film directed by Felix Gerchikov, and produced as part of the Israeli Project Greenlight reality show, which Gerchikov won.
 It was entered into the 29th Moscow International Film Festival.
 It won an Anat Pirchi Drama Award at the 22nd Jerusalem Film Festival in 2005, and the Best Israeli Film award at the 5th Annual Eilat International Film Festival in 2007.

+Synopsis

+The film tells the story of Slava, whose wife throws him out of their home, separating him from their infant son.
+Slava is forced to live with Victor, a delicatessen owner and former football coach.
+Victor convinces Slava to form a football team and participate in a neighborhood tournament with the aim of winning the cash prize offered to the tournament winners.
+Slava and his friends, Vitali - a Ukrainian foreign worker, Kastil ("Crutches") - a high school student, Mukhtar - a Caucasian involved in criminal activity, and Banuchka - a hard drug addict, form a team, which is joined by an Ethiopian player.